How We Can Help You

 It's never too early to begin succession planning.
 A change in leadership, whether planned or unplanned, can be difficult for any organization.
 Sometimes you need someone to come in and keep the ship afloat during difficult times.
 Whether it's serving in an interim role, or assisting current employees in completing their tasks, SCG can help your non-profit.
 Being ready with a plan can help your non-profit weather the inevitable challenges of leadership transition.

 “As an active member of the Finance Committee, I could see first hand the positive impact she had on the agency.
 Her understanding of financial matters, her incredible fund raising skills, and her ability to reach a large donor base were outstanding.”
-More...— Kevin Brady, American Electric Power (AEP) Ohio
+More...— Kevin Brady, VP, American Electric Power (AEP) Ohio

 Success Stories & Testimonials